-Getting a business analyst job should not be a daunting task for those with the right skillsOpens in a new tab..
+Getting a business analyst job should not be a daunting task for those with the right skills.
 While a business analyst is a rather high paying and prestigious position, it is not like there are too few jobs and too many capable workers.

 Companies are creating new business analyst jobs every day.
 It should be possible for anyone with the right skill set to get a job in this field.
 In the IT industry, in particular, there is a lot of demand for new business analysts to get a business analyst job.